Militant student activists are doing more harm than good for lecturers

 But, when you start using the protests to advance your own political agenda you are doing a disservice to the very people whom you are seeking to help.
 It is the definition of hijacking.
 The policies proposed are almost totally in line with the Labour Party's education policy (something which I'm sure has nothing to do with the fact that members of the group are also members of the Labour Party) which was rejected by the British population at the most recent election.

 You might think that all the suggested policies are fair and reasonable.
 Fine.
 But, they are not what is being discussed.
 What is being discussed is a change to pension arrangements.
 Criticising an element of the government's counter-terrorism strategy, Prevent, has nothing to do with it.
 You look like opportunists who are using a crisis in which students are losing precious contact hours to advance your own goals.

 This approach only disadvantages the lecturers.
 It allows all those strikes on to be labelled as militant and undermines the media relations battle.
 Most people can get on board with protesting pension cuts.
 Fewer can get on board with students 'occupying' a building in order to enact a far-left manifesto with limited support from the general public.
 The time to put forward such proposals is an election and not a protest.
 You are doing a disservice to the lecturers by doing so.

-At the same time the public relations battle is only made worse by some students appearing to be proud of their 'occupation' appearing on Russia Today; the Russian State TV channel which has been censured by Ofcom more times than any other news network.
+At the same time the public relations battle is only made worse by some students appearing to be proud of their 'occupation' appearing on Russia Today.
 Protestors need to recognise why the propaganda arm of the Russian government might be suddenly taking an interest in their proposals.

 Bristol Student-Staff Solidarity has good intentions.
 They genuinely want a resolution to an ongoing dispute which is robbing both students and lecturers of precious contact hours.